Patient safety: Denmark

 Although 23 states established mandatory reporting systems for serious patient injuries or death by 2005, the national database envisioned in the IOM report was delayed by the controversy over mandatory versus voluntary reporting.
 Finally in 2005, the US Congress passed the long-debated Patient Safety and Quality Improvement Act, establishing a federal reporting database.
 Hospitals reports of serious patient harm are voluntary, collected by patient safety organizations under contract to analyze errors and recommend improvements.
 The federal government serves to coordinate data collection and maintain the national database.
-Reports remain confidential, and cannot be used in liability cases.
+Reports remain confidential and cannot be used in liability cases.
 Consumer groups have objected to the lack of transparency, claiming it denies the public information on the safety of specific hospitals.

+Sweden

+According to the Patient Safety Law (Patientsäkerhetslagen) healthcare providers must report incidents that resulted or could have resulted in serious medical damage to Health and Social Care Inspectorate (known as Lex Maria notification).

 Individual patient disclosures

-For a health care institution, disclosing an unanticipated event should be made as soon as possible.
-Some health care organizations may have a policy regarding the disclosure of unanticipated events.
+For a healthcare institution, disclosing an unanticipated event should be made as soon as possible.
+Some healthcare organizations may have a policy regarding the disclosure of unanticipated events.
 The amount of information presented to those affected is dependent on the family's readiness and the organization's culture.
-The employee disclosing the event to family requires support from risk management, patient safety officers and senior leadership.
+The employee disclosing the event to the family requires support from risk management, patient safety officers, and senior leadership.
 Disclosures are objectively documented in the medical record.